Follow the Price of Oil and Profit with Oil Futures Options

 What Affects the Price of Oil

-Oil is a commodity in huge demand, not only for machinery but also heating.
+Oil is a commodity in huge demand, not only for machinery but also for heating.
 Consequently, the price of heating oil generally rises during the northern hemisphere winter.
 But the price of crude oil is also affected by a number of geopolitical factors such as war in the Middle East, recessions and natural disasters such as hurricanes, earthquakes and the like.
 When the price of oil becomes volatile due to an uncertain political climate, option strategies such as straddles and strangles can really bring home the bacon.
-Keeping abreast of the factors that contribute toward fluctuting oil prices really pays.
+Keeping abreast of the factors that contribute to fluctuating oil prices really pays.

-Once you understand the relationship between oil futures and their associated options contracts, you can employ option trading strategies that either focus exclusively on only options contracts … OR on a combination of holding futures contracts and options for the same commodity – in which you can take either a “buy” or “sell” position.
+Once you understand the relationship between oil futures and their associated options contracts, you can employ option trading strategies that either focuses exclusively on only options contracts … OR on a combination of holding futures contracts and options for the same commodity – in which you can take either a “buy” or “sell” position.